 Internal decorations

-Repair category 2
+Repair category 1

-Notes The property is in fair decorative order.
+Notes The property is in good decorative order.

 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes N/A

 Electricity

 Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Aspects of the electrical installation are mixed and the system should be checked as a precaution by a registered electrician and upgraded if necessary